 Perfect Meal in Providence (c.
 1991): Steamers from Hemenway's, a TurkeyBacon&Swiss sandwich from the Silver Truck, a side of Cape Cod Potato Chips with a Del's Lemonade, & ice cream from Big Alice's.

 Hawlan Ng '93

 Hawlan is a psychologist in private practice in San Francisco, as well as an executive coach.
 He also has appeared on stage and in films and commercials as an actor and hand model.
-He lives in the East Bay with his wife and boy/girl twins.
+He lives with his wife and boy/girl twins.

 Fun Fact: Hawlan was known as "The Ngstigator" during his time as a sports columnist and editor for the Brown Daily Herald.

 Stephanie Vasquez '13

 While at Brown, Stephanie lived in Champlin Hall and the Machado French House.
 After college, Stephanie traded studying on the Main Green for sunbathing in Dolores Park.
 Currently, Stephanie is a management consulting analyst at ZS Associates.

 Fun Fact: Stephanie took language classes in 3 separate departments while at Brown.
 Her Russian improves considerably after a Moscow Mule.

 Calvin Ho '03

 An economics major at Brown, Calvin liked to check out the different restaurants on Thayer Street and to explore all the kinds of food that College Hill has to offer.
 While not in class, Calvin worked for the Brown Daily Herald, played intramural soccer and enjoyed great conversations with friends at the V-dub and the Gate.